PennBrenn/5starsignup/README.md

 # 5Star Flex/Support Auto-Register

-A Chrome extension that automatically signs you up for flex sessions on 5starstudents.com — no API, no scripts to run, just click and go.
+A Chrome extension that automatically signs you up for flex sessions on 5starstudents.com fully spagetticoded :3

 ---